Resource-efficient quantum correlation measurements via multicopy neural network methods: Introduction

 \section{Introduction}

-Quantum entanglement~\cite{Schrodinger1935,Einstein1935,RevModPhys.81.865} and Bell's nonlocality, here referred to as the degree of Clauser--Horne--Shimony--Holt (CHSH) inequality violation~\cite{Bell1964,bell_aspect_2004,RevModPhys.86.419}, are the bedrock of quantum engineering, quantum information processing~\cite{nielsen_chuang_2010}, quantum communications (e.g., quantum teleportation) \cite{PhysRevLett.92.047904}, and quantum cryptography (e.g., quantum key distribution)~\cite{PhysRevLett.67.661}.
-Quantum nonlocality has become the foundation for numerous information processing protocols implemented within quantum systems~\cite{PhysRevA.56.1201,Mayers1998QuantumCW,PhysRevLett.98.230501}.
+Quantum entanglement~\cite{Schrodinger1935,Einstein1935,RevModPhys.81.865} and Bell's nonlocality, here referred to as the degree of Clauser-Horne-Shimony- Holt (CHSH) inequality violation~\cite{Bell1964,bell_aspect_2004,RevModPhys.86.419}, are the bedrocks of quantum engineering, quantum information processing~\cite{nielsen_chuang_2010}, quantum communications (e.g., quantum teleportation) \cite{PhysRevLett.92.047904}, and quantum cryptography (e.g., quantum key distribution)~\cite{PhysRevLett.67.661}.
+Quantum nonlocality has become the foundation for numerous information processing protocols implemented within quantum systems~\cite{PhysRevA.56.1201, Mayers1998QuantumCW,PhysRevLett.98.230501}.
 Measuring entanglement and Bell's nonlocality helps to validate various predictions of quantum mechanics and ensures that quantum systems behave as expected.
 At the same time, this pursuit is pushing the boundaries of our experimental capabilities, driving advancements in quantum technologies.
+The efficient and accurate measurement of quantum correlations is not merely a theoretical pursuit but has significant practical implications for quantum technology development.
+Entanglement verification serves as a critical diagnostic tool for validating quantum hardware, characterizing quantum channels, and assessing the performance of quantum communication protocols.
+As quantum devices scale beyond a few qubits, traditional approaches become prohibitively expensive in terms of measurement resources, making efficient alternatives increasingly valuable for practical applications.
+However, measuring these properties has traditionally relied on quantum state tomography (QST), which becomes impractical for large-scale qubit systems because the required QST measurements scale exponentially.
+Several alternative detection methods for entanglement and nonlocality have been proposed in the literature.
+These include adaptive approaches that optimize measurement settings based on partial results~\cite{PhysRevLett.105.230404}, collective witness methods utilizing multiple copies of a quantum system~\cite{PhysRevLett.89.127902, PhysRevLett.90.167901,PhysRevLett.95.240407,PhysRevLett.107.150502, PhysRevA.94.052334}, randomized measurement techniques~\cite{elben2020cross}, and entanglement witnesses designed to be robust against noise~\cite{PhysRevLett.118.150505}.
+Particularly notable are measurement-device-independent (MDI) approaches~\cite{Shahandeh2016} that allow entanglement quantification without trusting the measurement apparatus through semi-quantum nonlocal games, offering inherent resilience against certain measurement errors.
+Additionally, machine learning approaches have emerged that can extract entanglement information from incomplete measurement data~\cite{doi:10.1126/sciadv.add7131,10.1088/1572-9494/ad4090,Pan2024,Kadlec2024}.
+While each method offers advantages in specific scenarios, practical implementation on current quantum hardware remains challenging, particularly when balancing measurement efficiency, accuracy, and noise resilience.